 His studies at RWCMD were fully funded by the Leverhulme Scholarship and Jenkins Phillips Scholarship, with generous financial support from Chris Ball.
 Prizes included the Lee Freeman Memorial Prize, prize-winner at the 2013 Mozart Singing Competition and a finalist in the Ian Stoutzker Prize, 2013.
 Whilst at RWCMD, he performed the roles of Figaro in Le nozze di Figaro, Junius in The Rape of Lucretia and Steward in Jonathan Dove’s Flight.
 He also sang Dancaïre, Morales and Zuniga in Carmen at the St Magnus Festival in Scotland and Tarquinius in a devised programme entitled Britten’s Women at the Bath Festival.

-One of Lukasz’s highlights last year was singing the roles of Sciarrone and Jailer, with Bryn Terfel as Scarpia, in a special semi-staged performance of Tosca with the Orchestra and Chorus of Welsh National Opera at the Wales Millennium Centre, Cardiff as part of Bryn Terfel’s 50th birthday celebrations.
+Highlights include singing the roles of Sciarrone and Jailer, with Bryn Terfel as Scarpia, in a special semi-staged performance of Tosca with the Orchestra and Chorus of Welsh National Opera at the Wales Millennium Centre, Cardiff as part of Bryn Terfel’s 50th birthday celebrations in 2015.

 He sang the role of Zaretsky and understudied the Title Role for Grange Park Opera’s 2015 production of Eugene Onegin.
 He was a member of the chorus for their production of Fiddler on the Roof starring Bryn Terfel as Tevye, which was also performed as part of the 2015 BBC Proms series at the Royal Albert Hall.